 The aim of Physical Education at St. Paul’s is to provide an extensive range of opportunities to ALL children both in school and out.
 This means providing a considerable number of extra-curricular activities, whilst also providing opportunities to take part in intra and inter school competitions.
 We can identify inactive children and ensure they also have opportunities to increase participation in a range of sports.
 At St Paul’s we believe it is vital that we teach the importance of values such as personal challenge, fairness, failure, respect and teamwork.
 We deliver high quality PE lessons from detailed session plans that ensure children:

-PE is taught by a specialist sports coach once a week with additional schemes used during the week to ensure the minimum requirement that children are active is met and exceeded.
+PE is taught by a specialist sports coach once a week with all teachers also leading one session of gymnastics or dance each week using the scheme iMoves.
+We also use additional schemes such as the Golden Mile to ensure the minimum requirement that children are active is met and exceeded.
 We use the PE passport app to provide detailed session plans, tracking and assessment of skills, monitor participation in extra curricular activities/competitions and events and to target those children who are less active.

 Children cover a minimum of 6 sports across an academic year over a two-year timetable to ensure skills are covered in a range of sports in lower and upper school.
 Some of the sports covered include football, netball, cricket, tennis, dodgeball, basketball, tag rugby, gymnastics, athletics, dance, hockey and rounders.